youssefmahran/Aerial-Robotics-Lab/ROS2/Ardupilot_SITL_Installation.md

 Log out from Ubuntu and Log in again for changes to take effect

 ## 4. Running the SITL
-Run the SITL (Software In The Loop) once to set params:
+Run the SITL (Software In The Loop) once to set parameters:
 ```bash
 cd ~/ardupilot/ArduCopter
 sim_vehicle.py -w